bijington/blog/_posts/2021-11-10-building-a-mobile-game-in-xamarin-forms-part-four.md

 public event PropertyChangedEventHandler PropertyChanged;
 ```

 Raising this will notify any subscribers that a property has changed.
-The event args included in the raise will tell the subscriber the name of the property that has changed, this ties in with bindings because we bind to specific property names.
+The event args included in the raise will tell the subscriber the name of the property that has changed this ties in with bindings because we bind to specific property names.

 #### 2. `OnPropertyChanged`